hanscappelle/optitrip-ev-android/README.md

 * OK - There are INPUT value and OUTPUT values, very simple
 * OK - have dark and light theme in app (test, should be provided by theme)
-* One of the input that could be on a seperate page is the efficiency ( consumption in Wh vs speed.
-People could test  and input value for 10kmh, 20kmh 30kmh etc up to 120kmh and get a graph and the calculation of the optimum speed would be based on it.
+* One of the input that could be on a seperate page is the efficiency ( consumption in Wh vs speed)
 * I like the fact that there are colours approaching green above and below the optimum speed so people can see how it compare to the speed below and above
 * I also thought about a correction factor based on a % of the best average speed to use vs the real speed average that the trip was so if there is a difference of value vs what people really had they could just adjust the correction factor the value for the next trips for the best average speed to use.
 * allow for imperial units also from app settings